bethankreeves/bethankreeves/README.md

 - 👋 Hi, I’m @bethankreeves aka Bethan 👩🏼‍🎓👩🏼‍💻 aka Beefy 🐄
-- 👀 I’m interested in all things data/data science, mental health/illness, representation and pioneering of women and girls in STEM and am a self-confessed cat lady 🐱🐈
+- 👀 I’m interested in all things data/data science, mental health/illness, representation and empowerment of women and girls in STEM and am a self-confessed cat lady 🐱🐈
 - 🌱 I’m currently learning a lot...
 - 📫 How to reach me: chuck me an email bkr507@york.ac.uk